deepshah1065/CPE487/README.md

 ---
 ## Project Setup Instructions
-1. Download all VHDL and .xdc files from this repo
+1. Download all .vhd and .xdc files from this repository
 2. Create a new Vivado project for the Nexys A7-100T
 3. Add Sources: clk_wiz_0.vhd, clk_wiz_0_clk_wiz.vhd, vga_sync.vhd, bat_n_ball.vhd, leddec16.vhd, and pong.vhd
 4. Add Constraints File: pong.xdc